PolymeshAssociation/Polymesh/README.md

 ./target/release/polymesh --dev --pool-limit 100000 -d /tmp/pmesh-primary-node
 ```

 Detailed logs may be shown by running the node with the following environment variables set:
 `RUST_LOG=debug RUST_BACKTRACE=1 ./target/release/polymesh --dev --pool-limit 100000 -d /tmp/pmesh-primary-node`.

-To access the Polymesh Chain using the [Polkadot JS Apps Interface](https://polkadot.js.org/apps/#/explorer) do the following:
+To access the Polymesh Chain using the [Web Interface](https://app.polymesh.live/#/explorer) do the following:

-1. In [Settings](https://polkadot.js.org/apps/#/settings) tab under the `General` section select `Local Node (Own, 127.0.0.1:9944)` as remote endpoint.
+1. In [Settings](https://app.polymesh.live/#/settings) tab under the `General` section select `Local Node (Own, 127.0.0.1:9944)` as remote endpoint.
-2. In [Settings](https://polkadot.js.org/apps/#/settings) tab under the `Developer` section copy paste the [custom types definitions](https://github.com/PolymathNetwork/Polymesh/blob/master/polymesh_schema.json) into the interface and click the "Save" button.
+2. If you have [custom types definitions](https://github.com/PolymathNetwork/Polymesh/blob/master/polymesh_schema.json) that differ from the V1 Aldebaran Testnet, you can update these in [Settings](https://app.polymesh.live/#/settings) tab under the `Developer` section.
 3. Reload the page.

 ## Multi-node local testnet